 Casselton real estate is some of the most expensive in North Dakota, although Casselton house values don't compare to the most expensive real estate in the U.S.

-When you are in Casselton, you'll notice that it is more blue-collar than most other communities in America.
-36.99% of Casselton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Casselton is generally considered to be a blue-collar town.
+36.99% of the Casselton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Casselton is a city of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Casselton who work in management occupations (11.90%), healthcare (11.11%), and sales jobs (7.10%).

-Being a small city, Casselton does not have a public transit system used by locals to get to and from work.
+Casselton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Casselton citizens is very high relative to the national average among all cities (21.84%): 37.63% of adults in Casselton have a bachelor's degree or even advanced degree.
+The population of Casselton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.63% of adults in Casselton have a bachelor's degree or even advanced degree.

 The people who call Casselton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Casselton residents report their race to be White, followed by Native American.
 Important ancestries of people in Casselton include German, Norwegian, English, Irish, and French.